How to Carry out BVN Screening Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

 How To Carry Out Account Scheme Exemption Operations In Compliance Planet Anti Money Laundering/Core Banking Finance Software

-The operations pertaining to exempted account scheme include exempting an account scheme and removing an account scheme from the CTR exemption list.
+The operations pertaining to the exempted account scheme include exempting an account scheme and removing an account scheme from the CTR exemption list.

 NOTE: Only person(s) profiled as deputy supreme admin can carry out these operations